Dana Firas: Personal life

 She lives with her family in Amman, Jordan.

 Publications

-2022: Princess Dana published a book entitled "Unique and Outstanding: Jordan's World Heritage Sites" with photographer Bashar Tabbaa.
+2022: Princess Dana published a book entitled "Unique and Outstanding: Jordan's World Heritage Sites" with photographer Bashar Tabbah.
 The foreword to the book was written by UNESCO Director General, Ms. Audrey Azoulay.

 2015: Princess Dana published an article in the Huffington Post entitled "Goal 18: Global Development Goals and Heritage Preservation."

 2012: she contributed to “Tourism and Archeological Heritage Management at Petra: Driver to Development or Destruction.”

 2007: She authored a brief article for the 2007 State of the World Report and participated in the launch of the report in Washington, D.C.

 2003: Princess Dana co-authored with Drs.
 William C. Clark and Sanjeev Khagram of Harvard University an article entitled “From the Environment and Human Security to Sustainable Security and Development” in the Journal of Human Development.